devpro/fun-with-containers/docs/observability-101.md

 * CNCF active & trending project (merge of OpenCensus and OpenTracing)
 * Reliable & decoupled solution
 * State of the Art design and implemenation
-* Finally a standard, adopted and supported by observability leaders
+* A standard adopted and supported by observability leaders
 * Easy to integrate & extend

 ---